 As a general rule, there are three bins provided by the council throughout the country.
 This next section details the types of bins and some information about them.

-General Waste Bin
+Council Waste Bin